Rumpa06/Reading-Tracker/README.md

-# App Name - ookTracker
+# App Name - BookTracker

 BookTracker is a Django-based web application that allows users to search for books using the Google Books API, save favorite books, and manage their own personal library.
 It includes user registration and authentication, a dashboard to view saved books, and a REST API for CRUD operations on books.